datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

    For a less complex yet still automatically reproducible analysis of public data (without DataLad extensions), please see the hidden section below.
-This hidden use case gives a more "introductory" automatically reproducible analyses.
+This hidden use case demonstrates a more "introductory" automatically reproducible analysis.

    .. findoutmore:: An automatically reproducible analysis of public neuroimaging data